Skip to content

 VCS Provider Reference

 The VCS provider layer is an abstraction that lets sase commands work with both Git and Mercurial repositories.
-Commands and workflows that touch version control, including sase commit, sase ace, sase axe, sase revert, and sase restore, delegate to a provider interface rather than calling VCS commands directly.
+Commands and workflows that touch version control, including sase stitch create, sase ace, sase axe, sase revert, and sase restore, delegate to a provider interface rather than calling VCS commands directly.

 Plugin Architecture